-Munich has hotels which represent every major hotel chain, although SPG/Marriott really have a monopoly on the city center.
-All three Marriott/SPG properties in Munich’s city center are solid choices.
+Munich has hotels that represent every major hotel chain, although Marriott really has a monopoly on the city center.
+All three Marriott properties in Munich’s city center are solid choices.
 I’d recommend staying in the city center by the train station or right next to the Oktoberfest grounds.

 - Aloft Munich (15-minute walk – top recommendation)

 - Four Points Sheraton Munich (2-minute walk to Oktoberfest)

 Another great way to save money is to book a room or apartment through Airbnb.
 You can find relatively inexpensive rooms right next to the Oktoberfest grounds and experience what it’s like to live in the city versus a hotel.
 If you’re new to Airbnb, you can easily earn $40 off your first stay.